Joy-less/Holo/README.md

 ### Tables

 Tables are a type of box that store key-value pairs.
-If the key is omitted, they use one-based indexing (like Lua).
+If the key is omitted, one-based indexing is used (like Lua).
 They can be created with square brackets.
 ```
 var nicknames = [